codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/goals-good-city-website.md

 ---

 City websites are not just a tool for broadcasting information, but a space for interaction, feedback, and resident participation.
-Through thoughtful design, regular user research with real residents, and continuous improvements based on research, municipal websites can be a pleasant experience for residents to get information and conduct business with government.
+Through thoughtful design, regular user research with real residents, and continuous improvements, municipal websites can be a pleasant experience for residents to get information and conduct business with government.

 City websites should: